Hoogkamer/vue-org-chart/README.md

 You can set the header color and title, the colors of each level in the orgchart and the position where to get the photo's For these locations it is fetched from "prefix" + photo + "suffix".
 So if you have photo P0001, it will be fetched from "photos/P0001.png".
 If you have an api or other locations which delivers photo's based on the photo field you can change that here.
 Same for the linkUrl, it will open a new tab to navigate to that page when clicked in the sidescreen on a person.
-In this example it will just fetch the photo in a new tab, but if you have an api which shows a user profile page you can enter the location here.
+In this example it will just fetch the photo in a new tab, but if you have an api which shows a user profile page you can enter the location here. startView sets the inital options (the user can change them in the menu bar)

 ## User manual for website
 - Options > Column view: shows underlying departments in a column, giving a compact overview